Health and Medicine

 Introduction

-Rheumatoid arthritis is an autoimmune disorder where your immune system attacks your body’s tissues and creates chronic inflammation.
-This affects the lining of your joints, causing swelling that erodes the bone.
-Scientists estimate that about 1.5 million people, or about 0.6% of the US adult population, have rheumatoid arthritis.
-This autoimmune disease can occur in all races, ethnic groups and sexes.
-However, it is more likely to occur in women than in men.
-Rheumatoid arthritis most commonly occurs between the ages of 30 and 60.
-If it develops between the ages of 16 and 40, it is considered young-onset rheumatoid arthritis.
-On the other hand, if people develop symptoms after 60, it is considered later-onset rheumatoid arthritis.
-The most common signs and symptoms of Rheumatoid Arthritis are tender or swollen joints, joint stiffness, fatigue, fever and loss of appetite.
-It can be found in the fingers, hands, wrists, knees, ankles, feet and toes.
-In addition to affecting your joints, it can also affect your skin, eyes, mouth, lungs and heart.
-RA is typically diagnosed through physical exams, blood tests, image tests, and more.
+Rheumatoid arthritis is an autoimmune disorder where your immune system attacks the body’s tissues and creates chronic inflammation.
+This affects the lining of the joints, causing swelling that often leads to bone erosion and joint damage (Mayo Foundation, 2023).
+Scientists estimate that about 1.5 million people, or roughly 0.6% of the US adult population, have rheumatoid arthritis.
+This autoimmune disease can occur in all races, ethnic groups, and sexes.
+However, it is more likely to occur in women than in men (NIH, 2016).
+Rheumatoid arthritis most commonly develops between the ages of 30 and 60.
+If the disease affects patients between the ages of 16 and 40, it is considered young-onset rheumatoid arthritis.
+On the other hand, if symptoms develop after the age of 60, it is considered later-onset rheumatoid arthritis (Rheumatoid Arthritis (RA), 2024).
+The most common signs and symptoms of rheumatoid arthritis include tender or swollen joints, joint stiffness, fatigue, fever, and loss of appetite.
+Rheumatoid arthritis typically affects the fingers, hands, wrists, knees, ankles, feet, and toes (Mayo Foundation, 2023).
+In addition to affecting your joints, it can also impact the skin, eyes, mouth, lungs, and heart.
+RA is typically diagnosed through physical exams, blood tests, medical imaging techniques, and other diagnostic techniques depending on the patient (Rheumatoid Arthritis (RA), 2024).
 This chapter discusses rheumatoid arthritis in detail, emphasizing the need for early diagnosis and a comprehensive treatment plan that incorporates pharmacological intervention, lifestyle modifications, and therapies, all of which aim to improve patient quality of life.

 Connection to STS